The vulva is subject to a range of skin problems, many of them inadvertently self-inflicted.

 Lichen planus is diagnosed by its appearance (although it can be difficult to distinguish from atrophy caused by a lack of estrogen or the excessive use of steroids), and the diagnosis is confirmed with a biopsy.
 The condition may start as a reaction to certain medications — thiazide diuretics, beta blockers, ACE inhibitors, certain antibiotics, or antimalarial drugs — so be sure to tell your clinician about any drugs you take.

-Many therapies for lichen planus have been tried, including powerful immune suppressants, but the most common initial treatment is high-potency topical steroid medication.
+The most common initial treatment is high-potency topical steroid medication.
 Unfortunately, lichen planus is persistent and likely to require long-term maintenance treatment.

 Lichen sclerosus.
 Although it can occur elsewhere on the body, this inflammatory skin disorder usually affects the vulvar or anal area in postmenopausal women.
 By some estimates, one in 30 older women has lichen sclerosus; it's especially common in women with psoriasis.
 Itching is usually the first symptom, and it may become severe enough to disrupt sleep and other activities.
 During an examination, the clinician may notice white (sometimes crinkly or shiny) patches.
 Some may contain tears or red areas from bleeding (often the result of scratching) and these areas may be painful and sting.
 As the disease progresses, there's a danger that vulvar tissues will scar and shrink.